-All of us at some point were completely new to what we do.
+All of us, at some point, was completely new to what we do.
 And we were not quite sure how to better develop as a programmer.
 Since experience comes with years of practice, I would like to share some ideas to explore and try mastering to develop faster as programmers and produce more value to the community and to your software development team.

->

-> 1. Code something real and applicable
+1. Code something real and applicable

 Writing code as an exercise is great, yet, a real, applicable project is always a better choice.
 Write some useful code for someone.
 When others start using code, the project and expectations immediately change.
 So, a developer ends up with a lot of comments, remarks, wishes, and claims of “customers,” which is what happens in real life and is an absolutely amazing experience for growth.
 After all, we all write code to help someone.

 Make sure your code is accessible to other developers, so, store it in repositories, not your laptop.
 Also, always write documentation (even at simple README.md file) with explanations of what your code does, how to use it, and how to run it.
 Read info about commit messages and become experts at committing your code with descriptive comments.
 This will increase the readability of your code and thus more people would be interested in reading, sharing, modifying, and reviewing it.

 Habits of pushing your code, keeping documentation up-to-date, and maintaining clear commit history will bring you a lot of benefits as soon as you start working in a team.